Stylback/home-server/README.md

 [^2]: [TomsHardware i7-5960x review](https://www.tomshardware.com/reviews/intel-core-i7-5960x-haswell-e-cpu,3918-13.html).
 This number seems to agree with Crucials [own assessment](https://www.crucial.com/support/articles-faq-memory/how-much-power-does-memory-use).

-[^3]: Inferred from [Dr. Helmut Neukirchen power consumption test](https://uni.hi.is/helmut/2021/06/07/power-consumption-of-raspberry-pi-4-versus-intel-j4105-system/) as the J4105 have the same TDP as the J5040.
+[^3]: Inferred from Dr. Helmut Neukirchen's [power consumption test](https://uni.hi.is/helmut/2021/06/07/power-consumption-of-raspberry-pi-4-versus-intel-j4105-system/) of the J4105, as it has the same TDP as the J5040.
 I also subtracted 3 W from the authors measurements which is the estimated power consumption of a 8GB stick of DDR4 RAM.

 [^4]: [HardwareInfo low-load PSU test](https://web.archive.org/web/20130812130505/http://uk.hardware.info:80/reviews/4683/3/45-psus-tested-at-very-low-loads-which-one-is-the-most-efficient-225-watt-test).
 Inferred from the 22.5 W test of the _be quiet!
 Pure Power L8 300 W_.